gmm96/KDE-5-Template-Manager/README.md

 the moment when uninstalling the plugin.

-You can template **any file or directory** thanks to this plugin, and it is available in **several languages**: English, Spanish, French, Italian, German, Portuguese, Russian, Czech, Polish, Estonian, Romanian, Finish, Swedish and Norwegian languages.
+You can template **any file or directory** thanks to this plugin, and it is available in **several languages**: English, Spanish, French, Italian, German, Portuguese, Russian, Czech, Polish, Estonian, Romanian, Finish, Swedish, Norwegian, Turkish, Danish, Ukrainian, Hungarian, Icelandic and Greek languages.
+Most of them has been translated using Google Translator, so some mistakes may appear in texts.
 If user language is not in the list, English language will be selected by default.

 If you want to help me to add support for more languages, you are free to create a Pull Request modifying files **TemplateManagerLocalization.sh**, **install.sh** and **uninstall.sh** with the new translations, or you can contact